MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

     Connect-ExchangeOnline
     ```

 1. When the **Sign in** window is displayed, sign in as `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password should be provided by your lab hosting provider.

 1. To check if Audit is enabled, run the **Get-AdminAuditLogConfig** cmdlet: